jhpyle/docassemble/_docs/recipes.md

 Any time the OpenAI API is called, the user will see the waiting screen.

+# <a name="email_lawyer"></a>Launching a side process from a button always on the screen

+This interview shows how you can place a button in the navigation bar that when pressed will take the user to a side process (launched as an action, which is a diversion from the ordinary interview logic) that sends an email.

+{% include demo-side-by-side.html demo="navbar-button-action" %}

+The side process has three steps:

+* Show the `question` that defines `question_for_lawyer`;
+* Run the `code` block that defines `question_emailed_to_lawyer`; and
+* Show the `question` that defines `question_for_lawyer_acknowledgment`.

+The `force_ask()` function is used to carry out this process because the user might need to send several emails throughout the interview, and we always want the three parts of the process to be carried out, regardless of whether the variables are defined.

+Note how `current_context().question_id` is used to omit the button from the navigation bar when the side process is ongoing.

 [`retrieve_stashed_data()`]: {{ site.baseurl }}/docs/functions.html#retrieve_stashed_data
 [`/api/session/new` GET endpoint]: {{ site.baseurl }}/docs/api.html#session_new
 [`/api/session` POST endpoint]: {{ site.baseurl }}/docs/api.html#session_post